-Note: For each of the scope of GHG emissions, intensity is measured by the total volume emitted for that scope during the Reporting Period divided by a denominator.
+Note 1: Intensity is measured by the total volume emitted for that scope during the Reporting Period divided by a denominator.
 The denominators of GHG emission are determined as follows:

-- Scope 2: 2 (2019: 2), being the number of campus where purchased electricity were used during the Reporting Period.
-Level 3 of Yerrabingin House's electricity charge is included in the building management fees, thus we do not have the usage data.
-However, it is an eco-friendly campus with daylighting design which we believe the emission from electricity used was minimal. - Scope 3: Business air travels: 53 (2019:186), being the number of business air travel during the Reporting Period.
-Disposal of paper: 167 (2019: 147), being the number of employees during the Reporting Period.
+Scope 2:2 (2022: 2), being the number of campus where purchased electricity was used/estimated by the energy company during the Reporting Period.
+Level 3 of Yerrabingin House's electricity charge is included in the building management fees; thus, TOP does not have the usage data.
+However, it is an eco-friendly campus with daylighting design which TOP believes the emission from electricity used was minimal.

+Scope 3:2 (2022:2), being the campuses where the staff needed business travels during the Reporting Period.